rdsea/sys4bigml/tutorials/MLServing/README.md

     Sent data: 3
     ...
 ```

+## Open question for student
+- What is the role of system monitoring on Elastic ML serving?
+- How do we know the current model is outdated then when we should update the serving model or deploy the new one?
+- Should we deploy multiple models for one service (e.g: different requests might be served by different models)?

 ## Issues you may encounter during the tutorial
 - Docker build problem due to broken maven repo